andreis111/FleetMate/README.md

 ## Lessons Learned:

-Creating a full-stack app thought me that it's important to plan and design the app carefully before starting coding.
+Creating a full-stack app taught me that it's important to plan and design the app carefully before starting to code.
 This can save a lot of time and effort in the long run.

 <!-- ## Examples: